cozy/cozy-stack/docs/konnectors-workflow.md

 - `COZY_PAYLOAD={"param_from_http_body": "bar"}`
 - etc.

+**Note:** the environnement variables have a limit for their size defined by the linux kernel.
+If the payload is too big to fit inside the env variable, the stack will put the payload in a temporary file, and will set the `COZY_PAYLOAD` variable to `@` + the filename of this file, like:

+`COZY_PAYLOAD=@cozy_payload.json`

 7. The konnector will fetch the documents from the external service and save them in the Cozy.